apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Handling-secrets-correctly.md

 ### Best practices

 1. **Mark all sensitive data as secret**: API keys, passwords, tokens, private keys, connection strings.
 2. **Use provider-level specification** when you know which keys are always secret.
 3. **Use reader-level marking** for context-specific secrets or when the same key might be secret in some contexts but not others.

-4. **Be conservative**: When in doubt, mark values as secret - it's safer than accidentally leaking sensitive data.
+4. **Be conservative**: When in doubt, mark values as secret.
+It's safer than accidentally leaking sensitive data.

 For additional guidance on configuration security and overall best practices, see <doc:Best-practices>.
 To debug issues with secret redaction in access logs, check out <doc:Troubleshooting>.
 When selecting between required, optional, and default method variants for secret values, refer to <doc:Choosing-reader-methods>.